Automated Workflows: The First Step in Warehouse Automation

 The point of jobs is to maximize warehouse workers’ efficiency and to use time effectively.
 For example, if there are a set of orders that need to go on the 2:00 P.M. outbound truck, they should be prioritized.
 If they’re scattered across a random list, like in discrete order picking, there’s a chance they won’t be picked in time.

-Most warehouse management systems (WMS) allow warehouse managers to create jobs in the system.
+Most order fulfillment systems allow warehouse managers to create jobs in the system.
 Workers come in at the beginning of the day, retrieve their jobs list, and proceed.

-But, there are also WMSs that deliver automated job creation.
+But, there are also systems that deliver automated job creation.
 The warehouse manager enters criteria, such as delivery location or delivery time, for job creation.
-When orders come into the warehouse system, the WMS automatically groups these orders into jobs based on the pre-defined criteria.
+When orders come into the warehouse system, the system automatically groups these orders into jobs based on the pre-defined criteria.

 And, aside from teaching workers how to retrieve their jobs lists, there’s little training required, allowing you to quickly capture the value of the newly automated jobs lists.